-Episode three of Radio Juju features philosopher, theorist, and writer Inigo Wilkins speaking on Psychedelic Listening: A Synthetic Philosophy of Contemporary Audition.
+Episode Three of JUJU features philosopher, theorist, and writer Inigo Wilkins speaking on Psychedelic Listening: A Synthetic Philosophy of Contemporary Audition.

 Psychedelic Listening refers to the self-realization of auditory cognition: making the operations of listening manifest and open to transformation.
 This is as much about the artifactual elaboration of sound technologies as it is the social-interactive elaboration of auditory meaning.